Getting Your Home Back After a Property Tax Sale in Maryland

 Tax Deed States

 In some places, the taxing authority sells the home if the homeowner doesn't pay off the debt.
-But the purchaser might not get the deed to the property right away.
+However, the purchaser might not get the deed to the property right away.
 Sometimes, a redemption period must expire before the buyer receives the deed.

 Tax Lien States